-Four major NHS Trusts have recently signed up to use Patients Know Best (PKB) – the UK’s largest patient portal provider.
+Four NHS Trusts signed up to use Patients Know Best (PKB) in March – joining the UK’s largest patient portal community.

 One of the largest teaching hospitals in Europe, Leeds Teaching Hospitals NHS Trust, signed a two-year contract with PKB.
 The PKB platform will be deployed to support remote patient management and monitoring, facilitating the Trust’s aspirations to reduce demand on outpatient services.
 This offers a digital alternative to face-to-face appointments across a range of specialities, including numerous fracture clinic pathways who will incorporate digital care plans for patients to access wherever and whenever they need it.